 - The optical scanning resolution goes up to 1200dpi.
 Although you will mostly be scanning at 300dpi, it’s great to know the level of details you can capture.

 - Motorized book cradle.
 The book cradle in this scanner is self-leveling and motorized.
 It goes up and down by itself, and automatically levels when touching the glass plate.
 For ergonomics, the scanner is a dream.
 All you have to do is just flip the page, as the book cradle is automatically height adjustable.

 - Scanning quality is second to none.
 There is literally no book scanner out there with better scanning quality.
 The lighting system is perpendicular to the document 100% of the time.
 Even tones and light, resulting in near-perfect color accuracy on your scanned images.

 - You will love the build quality.
 Honestly, this scanner is built like a tank.
 It will work for many years without letting you down.
 And when something breaks, you can repair it quickly.

 SMA is probably the fastest-growing company in the book scanning market.
 This isn’t by accident.
 Their products are well built with an emphasis on scanning operators and efficiency.

 A Top Tip regarding the Scanmaster 2 model is that it can be upgraded to a fully automatic book scanner.
-SMA now offers this an optional to new customers and as an upgrade to past customers.
+SMA now offers the automatic page turner option to new customers and as an upgrade to past customers.
 But at the same time, the devices work in semi automatic, which make them great book scanner for archives as well.

 The best automatic book scanner